-5. Hold final pose for as long as is comfortable.
+5. Hold the final pose for as long as is comfortable.

 6. To return to starting position, lower arms with palms down.
 Gradually lower each

-vertebra to floor, followed by buttocks.
+vertebra to the floor, followed by buttocks.
 Resume legs in initial vertical position.

 7. Using abdominal muscles, lower legs to starting position.

-To complement the practise of asanas, include the following Pranayama exercise:
+To complement the practice of asanas, include the following Pranayama exercise: